curl/wcurl/README.md

   * Perform retries;
   * Set the downloaded file timestamp to the value provided by the server, if available;
   * Disable **curl**'s URL globbing parser so `{}` and `[]` characters in URLs are not treated specially.
+  * Percent-decode the resulting filename.
+  * Use "index.html" as default filename if there's none in the URL.

 # Options